There was no pity in his eyes as he surveyed the damages.

 *Shaaa* the walls sealing the boy disintegrated into sands before he could even take three steps.

-Turning around, “That’s…” He wanted to say the word ‘impossible’, but as if being used too much had removed it from his vocabulary, all he could do was stare blankly at the silver haired boy who was now walking out of the room.
-It did not classify as a room anymore, as the whole top half of the stone fort had been blown to bits.
+Turning around, “That’s…” He wanted to say the words ‘impossible’, but as if being used too much had removed it from his vocabulary, all he could do was stare blankly at the silver haired boy who was now walking out of the room.
+It could not classify as a room anymore, as the whole top half of the stone fort had been blown to sand bits.
 The sun was now shining down on them, and in the sunlight, the boy’s hair was shimmering with an otherworldly luster.

 “Thank you again.”
 Kaidus spoke.
 In his small hand was the mirror shard.
 An enormous amount of magic could be felt emanating from it.
 It truly was a relic from a bygone era.

-“n-” Zavon attempted to reply, but he could not move nor make a sound.
+“N-” Zavon attempted to reply, but he could not move nor make a sound.

 “I have no more need of you.
 With this, I will be able to locate the other pieces.”
 Kaidus gave the frozen man a sinister grin.
 “Allow me to give you my utmost gratitude.”
 He expressed, with a curt bow.

 With a thought, Zavon’s fingers exploded and three rings flew up to him.
 “I’ll also be taking these.”
-Kaidus grabbed and pocketed three metallic rings that are almost identical to the one he had taken off of Raleun.
+Kaidus grabbed and pocketed three metallic rings that were almost identical to the one he had taken off of Raleun.